chizidotdev/formik-template--ts/README.md

 values = { values }; //required
 ```

-The type of form input rendered, can be input, textarea, select, or radio.
+The type of form input rendered, can be "input", "textarea", "select", or "radio".

 ```typescript
 control = "string"; //required